 - A person training dogs during the regular training season;

-- Any person carrying a firearm in a vehicle who possesses a valid and lawfully issued license for that firearm which has been issued under the laws of the U.S. or any other state; and
+- Any person carrying a firearm in a vehicle who possesses a valid carry permit or a lawfully issued license for that firearm which has been issued under the laws of the U.S. or any other state; and

 - A person who had a license to possess a firearm that expired within six months before his or her date of arrest.